expressots/expresso-site-doc/docs/tutorials/compression.md

 npm i compression
 ```

-After Installation you can add the middleware to your ExpressoTS app.
+After installation, you can add the middleware to your ExpressoTS app.

 ```typescript
 import compression from "compression";